Stone Duality for Relations: Extending Equivalences and Adjunctions

 In this section, we are going to extend adjunctions

 to the corresponding categories of relations.
 As we noted above, the commutativity of Diagram~\eqref{eq:naturality-isos} in $\Rel(\xcal)$ depends on the unit of the adjunction being an isomorphism.
 Accordingly, in general, adjunctions on categories of maps do not extend to adjunctions on categories of relations.
-But, as we will see, they do correspond to adjunctions between framed bicategories of relations.
+This problem can be solved by amalgamating the category of relations and the category of maps into a so-called weak double category \cite{GP99}.
+As shown in Grandis and Par\'e \cite{GP04} this makes it possible to extend adjunctions to relations and various other structures such as spans/cospans and distributors.
+An excellent account can be found in the recent book by Grandis \cite{Grandis}.
+Framed bicategories are special weak double categories and we will rely on Shulman's \cite{shulman} in the following.

 \paragraph{Framed Bicategories.} Framed bicategories \cite{shulman} allow us to have both $\ccal$ and $\Rel(\ccal)$ in one structure, see also Example 2.6 in \cite{shulman}.
 Since we only need a very special case of framed bicategories in this paper, we do not detail the general definition and only explain how any concretely order-regular category $\ccal$ gives rise to a framed bicategory $\S\ccal$.